NIEHS/MMC-filetransfer/README.md

 # MMC file transfer and preprocessing

 This python package is mainly used to transfer raw data from cryo-TEM data collection from the microscope computer to staging, long-term and computing cluster areas and simplify the preprocessing of the data.
+It organizes the data into groups and projects during filetransfer.

 This new version also keeps track of data collection parameters and saves them alongside the data for future reference.
 This information is espacially important when writing up the materials and methods section of manuscripts.